bertofurth/motion/README.md

 "unrotate" the mask files.

-It could potentially be better going forward to specify that masks apply to the original captured image dimentions because this way a user can arbitrarily change the rotation or the flip axis of the displayed image without having to worry about making corresponding changes to the privacy mask.
+It could potentially be better going forward to specify that masks apply to the original captured image dimensions because this way a user can arbitrarily change the rotation or the flip axis of the displayed image without having to worry about making corresponding changes to the privacy mask.

 For this reason there are two new boolean (on/off) configuration file options.